arackaf/micro-graphql-svelte/docs/README.md

 <ShowData booksData={$booksState} subejctsData={$subjectsState} />
 ```

-#### Use Case 3: Manually update all affected cache entries
+#### Manually update all affected cache entries

 Let's say you want to intercept mutation results, and manually update your cache.
 This is difficult to get right, so be careful.
-You'll likely only want to do this with data that are not searched or filtered.
+You'll likely only want to do this with data that are not searched or filtered, but even then, softReset will likely be good enough.

 For this, we can call the `subscribeMutation` method on the client object, and pass in the same `when` test, and `run` callback as before.
 Except now the `run` callback will receive a `refreshActiveQueries` callback, which we can use to force any queries showing data from a particular query to update itself from the now-updated cache.
 This function returns a cleanup function which you can call to remove the subscription.